vPeteWalker/midway/failure/failure.rst

    .. figure:: images/hdd11.png

 #.
 The previously removed disk will now be reincorporated into the cluster, and perform as normal.
+Additionally, demonstrate the result of either the **BASIC** or **RECOMMENDED** scenarios.

 NIC Failure
 ===========